zvector/fate/README.md

 ### Control

-Methods in this section return the `Queue` itself.
+Methods in this section return the `Pipeline` itself.

 #### start( ...arguments )